drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

 ## Troubleshooting

-If you encounter errors while following this tutorial, refer to the following table:
+Refer to the table below if errors occur while following this tutorial:

 | Status Code       | Problem                                        | Solution                                                                 |
 |-------------------|------------------------------------------------|--------------------------------------------------------------------------|